LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 {: .output}

 You may want more information than just a list of files.
-You can do this by specifying various **flags** to go with our basic commands.
+You can do this by specifying various **flags** (also known as arguments or parameters) to go with our basic commands.
 These are additions to a command that provide the computer with a bit more guidance of what sort of output or manipulation you want.

-If you type `ls -l` and hit enter the computer returns a long list of files that contains information similar to what you'd find in your finder or explorer: the size of the files in bytes, the date it was created or last modified, and the file name.
+If you type `ls -l` and hit enter, the computer returns a long list of files that contains information similar to what you'd find in your finder or explorer: the size of the files in bytes, the date it was created or last modified, and the file name.